Real Estate

 Condominiums are often more affordable – but not always.

 Condominiums are not only a more affordable way to buy a home, but they are also increasingly becoming a primary residence for families, young professionals, and empty nesters.
 In cities throughout North America, condominium ownership is on the rise, and a variety of innovative condominium projects have added new amenities to popular downtown areas.
+Many people also choose to buy condos in a master planned community, as this kind of set up offers a strong sense of community, stable home values, and convenient access to amenities such as medical facilities, shopping, and restaurants.

-Mortgage requirements are stricter for condominiums.
+Mortgage requirements are not so stringent for condominiums.

 Condominium “assessments” can cost you thousands.